VincentLanglet/Twig-CS-Fixer/docs/rules.md

   Ensures there is no consecutive spaces inside operator names.

-- **OperatorSpacingRule**:
+- **OperatorSpacingRule**: (Configurable):

-  Ensures there is one space before and after an operator except for `..`.
+  Ensures there is no space before and after ':', '..' and '?.', and there is one space before and after other operators.
+Options are:
+    - `beforeOverride`: used to override the space before check for specific operators.
+    - `afterOverride`: used to override the space after check for specific operators.

 - **PunctuationSpacingRule** (Configurable):

   Ensures there is no space before and after a punctuation except for `:` and `,`.
 Options are:
-    - `punctuationWithSpaceBefore`: used to override the space before check.
+    - `beforeOverride`: used to override the space before check for specific punctuations.
-    - `punctuationWithSpaceAfter`: used to override the space after check.
+    - `afterOverride`: used to override the space after check for specific punctuations.

 - **SingleQuoteRule** (Configurable):